 - Fees: All students must pay an admissions processing fee of $50 through the Admissions Office.

-- Deadlines: The deadline for a fall application is February 15.
-For spring, the deadline is October 15, although applicants for the spring are rarely considered for financial aid.
+- Deadlines: The deadline for a fall application is February 15, and for spring, the deadline is October 15.
 PhD students are only considered for fall admittance.

 - Only official copies of GRE, GMAT, and TOEFL scores will be accepted as a part of the admissions process.